 With gems like the Berowra Waters National Park, Dangar Island and of course the Riverboat Postman there is lots to see here and before you know it you will be booking a return visit.

-You might want to choose your Hawkesbury River location by how comfortable you are being cut off from the world.
+Choose your Hawkesbury River location by how comfortable you are being cut off from the world.
 These Sydney weekend getaways are best for boat lovers as they can only be reached by water.
 Perfect for holidays that feature sitting taking in the view, reading or exploring the inlets and bays of the river by boat.
 If you prefer to stay connected to mainland Brooklyn and Berowra are your best options.

 Areas to consider for a Hawkesbury River escape are:

-- Brooklyn – the hub of the region it has the most shops and easy access by train or car
+- Brooklyn – the hub of the region.
+It has the most shops and easy access by train or car

 - Dangar Island and Little Wobbly – serviced by a public ferry with permanent communities